IamOmaR22/Blog-Site/README.md

 # Blog-Site
-### This is Simple Blog Site Developed By Django, HTML5, CSS3
+### This is Simple Blog Site Developed By Django, Bootstrap, HTML5, CSS3